 - A $16 million verdict was obtained by attorney Thomas Demetrio for a roofer who was severely injured when he came in contact with power lines as he was inspecting a roof.

 - A $7.3 million settlement for the family of a Com Ed worker who was working as a cable splicer when an electrical explosion occurred inside the manhole where he was working, causing burns to most of his body, resulting in his death six months later.
-The family was represented by Edward G. Willer and Robert J. Bingle.
+The family was represented by Edward G. Willer.

 - The family of a construction laborer who was killed on a job site when he was hit by a combination backhoe/end loader truck, will receive $4.5 million to settle a wrongful death lawsuit.
-The laborer was represented by lawyers Robert Bingle and Edward Willer.
+The laborer was represented by lawyers Edward Willer.

 - A bricklayer received a $4.6 million to settle a lawsuit stemming from the ankle fracture injuries he sustained in a scaffolding accident while working on a construction site.